 Figure 8 shows the droplet explosion delay time at different smelt and water temperatures.
 Higher T_s resulted in a longer delay time.
-At a given T_s , the delay time increased with an increase in T_w , up to the upper $T{crit,w}$ of 82°C when explosion could no longer occur (or the delay time was "indefinitely" long).
-The data seemed to deviate more as the delay time increased, reflecting the randomness of the smelt explosion behavior or the low explosion probability.
+At a given T_s , the delay time increased with an increase in T_w , up to the upper $T{crit,w}$ of 82°C when explosion could no longer occur (or the delay time was "indefinite-ly" long).
+The data seemed to deviate more as the delay time

-Figure 8: Droplet explosion delay time at different smelt and water temperatures
+8. Droplet explosion delay time at different smelt and water temperatures.